 Our mission is to provide children who are trapped in 3rd world urban slum poverty the support, education and faith culture they need to escape the brutal poverty they exist in, and not only lead fulfilling lives, but also to rise and turn to help others.
 We are standing in the GAP. and creating bridges to freedom for these children.
 They need solutions, and those solutions are giving them the support and training they need.
 We give them the tools they need to climb out of the brutal cycles of poverty.

-Below you will read about our Public School assistance, our Gap school and our Trade School
+Below you will read about our Public School assistance, our Gap school

 “they” talk about relationships in evangelism.
 Lot of books on that topic.
 For me it is more than relationships, its about family and its about culture.
 Ang Kultura– the culture.
 It is the family that is the most powerful building block of a Christian culture, a true Christian culture, A Jesus culture.
 When the disciples turned the city upside down, they were also turning the culture upside down.

 We are working at growing our private Christian school for the children of the poor which is badly needed.
 We call it our GAP school which we currently operate outdoors and on our third floor

 We support children with a sponsor and also children who do not have sponsor in public school.
 We supply uniforms, backpacks, shoes and supplies and we help with school projects throughout the year.
 Access to education is a critical component of our vision here.
 There is much more involved than just outfitting them with what they need and supplying funds through out the school year.
 There are issues with food and nutrition, cramped and crowded living spaces with many siblings, no electric power, the epidemic of drug use and alcoholism and issues of sexual abuse, domestic violence, and a permeating culture of apathy, malaise, lack of direction, lack of purpose.
 An entire population of the poor forgotten for many decades.